whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/04-digital-painting/04-00-introduction.md

 ---
 title: 04.00 Introduction
 date: 2025-09-18T09:00:00Z
-lastmod: 2025-09-18T11:23:37
+lastmod: 2025-11-24T14:30:03
 ---

 ## Overview

 Students learn about color harmonies and color schemes.
-In class exerciese cover how to pull out a color palette from an existing image.
-Students are introduced to pressure sensitive drawing tablets and the use of brushes in Photoshop for use in digital paintig.
+In class exercises cover how to pull out a color palette from an existing image.
+Students are introduced to pressure sensitive drawing tablets and the use of brushes in Photoshop for use in digital painting.

 ## Learning Objectives

-- Identify differet color harmonies
+- Identify different color harmonies
-- Create a colore pallete from an existing image
+- Create a color palette from an existing image
-- Use a preasure sensitive drawing tablet
+- Use a pressure sensitive drawing tablet
 - Create custom brushes for digital painting

 ## Key Terms